pypa/cibuildwheel/docs/options.md

     Currently, setuptools has not yet added support for reading this value from pyproject.toml yet, and so does not copy it to Requires-Python in the wheel metadata.
-This mechanism is used by `pip` to scan through older versions of your package until it finds a release compatible with the curernt version of Python compatible when installing, so it is an important value to set if you plan to drop support for a version of Python in the future.
+This mechanism is used by pip to scan through older versions of your package until it finds a release compatible with the current version of Python compatible when installing, so it is an important value to set if you plan to drop support for a version of Python in the future.